raidenn/Lightbot_Game_Haskell/README.txt

-Fazer Make para gerar toda a documentação e respetivos executaveis.
+This is a recreation of the Lightbot game, writen in Haskell.
+Animation made with X3dom.
+Read documentation for more info.

+Run make on terminal and check the results.

+Developed by:

+Nuno Armada
-Desenvolvido por: Nuno Armada e Paulo Franco
+Paulo Franco